PLEASE SUPPORT THE CHERRY HILL ARTS & MUSIC WATERFRONT FESTIVAL ARTS RELIEF FUND!

 Through the generosity of people like you, we are able to raise funds for educational arts and crafts supplies and enrichment for children, youth and families in the Cherry Hill community during the

 JOIN US FOR THE

-2020 Cherry Hill Arts & Music Waterfront Festival Goes Virtual
+Cherry Hill Arts & Music Waterfront Festival invokes theme critical to our times.

 The festival will raise funds for critical educational arts and crafts supplies in the Cherry Hill community.
 There are opportunities for supporters to donate to the festival arts relief fund leading up to and during the virtual concert.

 To stay connected on social media use:

 For more information on sponsorship opportunities, please contact Navasha Daya at email@example.com or (443) 934-1972.

 SPONSORS & PARTNERS